5 Awesome (and slightly crazy) Festivals in India you must experience at least once in your lifetime

-Many festivals in India have a common theme of festivals in India is the celebration of victory of good over evil and brightness over darkness and are based around the Indian epic the Ramayana – read it before you go and you’ll understand so much more about Indian culture, history and religion.
+Many Indian festivals have a common theme of the celebration of victory of good over evil and brightness over darkness and are based around the Indian epic the Ramayana – read it before you go and you’ll understand so much more about Indian culture, history and religion.

 Pin Me! 🙂

 If you want to time your visit to take in some of the biggest and best Indian festivals then visiting between late September, October and November are a good time.
 This is also a good time to travel as the temperature is relativity cool.

 5 of the best festivals in India worth timing your trip around.